UPPMAX/R-matlab-julia-HPC/docs/r/MLR.rst

 .. questions::

    - Is R suitable for Machine Learning (ML)?
-   - How to run R ML jobs on a HPC system (UPPMAX, HPC2N, LUNARC, ...)
+   - How to run R ML jobs on a HPC system (UPPMAX, HPC2N, LUNARC, NSC, PDC...)

 .. objectives::